 Volunteer Placement Logistics: Students will be placed into programs depending on their own interests and the community’s needs.

 Opportunities for Autonomy/Private Space: Students will be able to find time to pursue their own interests or have a moment alone throughout the program.
 Most free time will be on the weekends and after dinner students will have their evenings free.
-Students will have their own room or private space in the homestay.
+Students will have their own room or private space in the homestay should they wish to spend time alone.

 Miscellaneous: While conservative, Jordanian society is experiencing some rapid social changes, especially in Amman.
 These changes, however, are happening more at a consumerist level than at a level deep enough to affect society’s values, social attitudes and cultural norms.
 It is important that students respect the country’s cultural choices, some of which might be different from what students are used to in the U.S. Once aware and mindful of these attributes, Jordan is comfortable and welcoming.
 SIT maintains precautions and requires students to abide by certain guidelines in order to avoid problems.